WanProduction/UnityProject/README.md

-## Unity-ARFoundation-echoAR-demo-Portal
+# Unity-ARFoundation-echoAR-demo-Portal
-Example Unity project creating a portal with AR Foundation and echoAR integrated.
+Simple portal demo with Unity, AR Foundation, and echoAR.

 ## Register
 Don't have an API key?
 Make sure to register for FREE at [echoAR](https://console.echoar.xyz/#/auth/register).